Cane Beetles March: The march

 The Beetles left Aloomba at noon on Saturday 22 April and reached Gordonvale Bridge in the mid-afternoon where they were met by the townspeople including the rifle club, cadets, school children and Gordonvale band.
 The volunteers had a swim in the Mulgrave River.
 Then an arge procession was formed to march to Gordonvale Park, where members of the Gordonvale Recruiting Committee delivered speeches.
 A Red Cross social was held in the evening and the volunteers were presented with cigarettes and tobacco.
 Later that evening the Beetles were entertained at the Nelson Hotel and at the movies.

 On Sunday 23 April (Easter Sunday), the Beetles spent the day in Gordonvale.
 In the morning the volunteers conducted a drill and in the afternoon paid visits by motorcar to the farms of the Messrs Cannon, Bastin and Alley, where they were royally entertained at each place.
 Then there was a parade to the Presbyterian Church.
 Six volunteers joined at Gordonvale.

 On Monday 24 April, the Beetles marched out of Gordonvale, accompanied by the Gordonvale band to the outskirts of the town, where they were farewelled with more speeches.
-They left with a gift of a case of beer from Mr Lancester of the Queen's Hotel.
+They left with a gift of a case of beer from Mr Lancaster of the Queen's Hotel.
 Arriving at McKinnon's Bridge at 12.20pm, the volunteers were escorted into Edmonton with musical accompaniment.
 A public reception was held at the Edmonton Hall followed by a splendid repast, completed with toasts and a stirring speech by Mr C Butler.
 In the afternoon, there was a rugby match between the Beetles and the Edmonton team, ending in a nil-all draw.
 In the evening the Beetles were entertained at both of Edmonton's hotels.
 Two recruits joined from Green Hill and three recruits joined from Edmonton.

 On Tuesday 25 April (Anzac Day) the Beetles were presented with tobacco and cigarettes before departing Edmonton at 9.35am.
 The volunteers were met on arrival at Woree by Mr G R Mayers, the chairman of the Cairns Shire Council, where one final recruit joined the marchers.
 The Beetles arrived in Cairns by 2pm with a total of 29 recruits.
 The volunteers then marched in the Anzac Day parade in Cairns.